flatironinstitute/kachery-cloud/doc/create_public_wasabi_bucket.md

     - Access keys (left panel)
     - Create new access key
     - Copy the "Access Key" and the "Secret Key" and paste them somewhere temporary and safe.
 Note that once you close this box, you won't be able to retrieve the secret key ever again, but you can always create a new key pair.
-* Test the configuration
-    - TODO: not sure the best way to test this
-* Phew
-    - You did it!

 ## Example policy